lakshma/lakshma.github.io/_posts/2015-05-07-about-state-in-web-app.md

 for caching and adds a huge performance gain.
 On top of it we have an _elastic_ web layer which can scale on demand. **_Statelessness_** is one of the core constraints of being **_RESTFul_**.
 Lets embrace it.

+> Having said so, please keep in mind that we are strictly stateless only from the perspective of server.
+We didn't offload the state to client either.
+What we essentially have done is made the client server communication stateless.